-|Communicate Through the Camera||Lag time issues|
+|Communicate through the camera||Lag time issues|

-|Plays a chime to let people know you are about to talk.||Works|
+|Plays a chime to let people know you are about to talk||Works|

-|View recorded events and time stamped history.||Works with paid Nest Aware subscription.|
+|View recorded events and time stamped history||Works with paid Nest Aware subscription.|

-|Will sharpen the zoomed image.||Worked sometimes but usually froze the app or the app just spun without results.|
+|Will sharpen the zoomed image||Worked sometimes but usually froze the app or the app just spun without results.|

-|Not Sure.||Offline Notification on a 30 minute delay|
+|Not sure||Offline notification on a 30 minute delay|

-Thoughts on the Nest App
+Thoughts on the Nest app

 - Seems more focused on other products like the Nest Thermostat.

-In theory, you should be able to use the player controls at the bottom of the app screen to skip to previous events, go back 30 seconds, forward 30 seconds, skip to the next event or go live.
-I wasn’t able to get the buttons to work correctly but on this one it could be user error.
-I found the process confusing.
+In theory, you should be able to use the player controls at the bottom of the app screen to skip to previous events, go back 30 seconds, go forward 30 seconds, skip to the next event, or go live.
+We weren’t able to get the buttons to work correctly—though that could be user error, since we found the process confusing.

-The problem is that your room is 3D but Nest looks at it as 2D.
-In my example below I want the camera to monitor my window but anytime someone walks in front of the window, like the white guy sitting on the couch, I will get an alert.
+The problem is that your room is 3D, but Nest looks at it as 2D.
+In my example below, you want the camera to monitor my window but anytime someone walks in front of the window (like the stick figure guy sitting on the couch), you’ll get an alert.
 You have to get creative with placement to see what helps reduce the noise of too many alerts.

 Nest Aware can be purchased as a monthly subscription or a yearly subscription.
 Also, you can mix and match plans.
 For example, you may have one camera on the 10 day plan and another on 30 though discounts will apply differently if you mix and match.
-The subscription plan adds the following features.
+The subscription plan adds the following features:

-On phones, tablets, and computers:
+On phones, tablets, and computers

-- Video History
+- Video history

 - Checkout motion, sound, and activity zone alerts

-Only on a computer:
+Only on a computer

-- Expand Video History to see a summary view or minute by minute view
+- Expand video history to see a summary view or minute-by-minute view

-- Create Activity Zones
+- Create activity zones

-- Create and Share Clips
+- Create and share clips